Aiven-Open/klaw/CONTRIBUTING.md

 ## How to work on an issue

 - Comment on the issue to inform that you will work on it.
-- If you have the rights: set yourself as assignee and add the __in progress__ label.
+- If you have the rights: set yourself as an assignee and add the __in progress__ label.
 - [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the Klaw repository.
-- On your fork, create a branch named after the issue you're working on.
+- On your fork, [create a branch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/managing-branches#creating-a-branch) named after the issue you're working on.
 - Make all of your changes 🧑‍💻
 - For your commits, please see our [Guideline commit messages](#guideline-commit-messages).
 - Check if it would be helpful to update documentation related to your change.
-If yes, please do so!
+If yes, please do so 🤗!
-- Make sure you added tests for your changes.
+- Make sure you add tests for your changes.
-- If you fixed a bug, add a regression test.
+- If you fix a bug, add a regression test.

-- When you're finished and pushed all your changes to github, open a pull request.
+- When you're finished and pushed all your changes to GitHub, you're ready to create a pull request 🎉

 ## How to make a pull request

-GitHub has a detailed documentation [how to create a PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) if you want to have more information.
+GitHub has detailed documentation on [how to create a PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) if you want to have more information.
 If you're not sure what to do, please feel free to reach out to our community!

-Be conscious about the scope for one PR.
-Sometimes it is tempting to get side tracked and for example refactor some unrelated code.
+Be conscious of the scope of one PR.
+Sometimes it is tempting to get sidetracked for example by refactoring some unrelated code.
+We've all been there!
 But this should be a separate PR.
-Only add changes related to and contributing to the issue you're solving.
+Only add changes to your PR related and contribute to the issue you're solving.

-### When is your pull request ready to be merged?
+### ✅ When is your pull request ready to be merged?

 Every pull request has to be reviewed before merging.
-At least on maintainer need to approve it.
-This code review is meant to assure quality for the product.
+At least one maintainer needs to approve it.
+This is meant to assure the quality of the product.
 It is also a great tool to give and receive feedback in the community and learn from each other.

-Your pull request should meet following criteria to be ready for review:
+Your pull request should meet the following criteria to be ready for review:

 __1. Every PR has to be releasable__

 - Every PR that is merged on `main` should be treated like we release it into production right away.
 - The `main` branch should always be in a state where it can be deployed and used right away.

-__2. Clear goal with a small scope__
+__2. A clear goal with a small scope__

 - Make small and incremental PRs.
 - The code changes relate to one specific topic.
 - Every PR should have one specific goal (and if you add that goal in your description - all the better).
 - Rather do multiple smaller PRs than one big one!
 PRs with a lot of changes are harder to review.
-It's also harder to give constructive feedback for them.
+It's also harder to give constructive feedback to them.

 __3. Add meaningful information__

-- A descriptive title and detailed description of your changes helps reviewer gaining context
+- A descriptive title and detailed description of your changes help the reviewer gaining context.
 - Include links to relevant issues.
 - If you followed a recommended approach e.g. from an article, link it in the PR.
 - Especially for UI changes it can be helpful to add screenshots or recordings of your changes
 - If you have questions, don't hesitate to add them!

 __4. Keep a clear git history in mind__

-- If you do multiple commits, try to make every commit cover a scope of your changes.
+- If you do multiple commits, try to make every commit cover the scope of your changes.
 - Your commit messages should follow our [guideline](#guideline-commit-messages).
 - If you add changes after a review, don't force push in your existing PR, but add new commits.
 That way, reviewers can pick up the review again.